3 Lessons Learned from Reading THE IMITATION GAME Screenplay

 “When people talk to each other they never say what they mean, they say something else and you’re just supposed to know what they mean.
 Only, I never do.”

 The choice is strong yet subtle.
-Other characters do not know who Christopher is and do not find out until later that Turing is a homosexual but the audience is shown flashbacks revealing the intimate nature of their friendship.
+Other characters do not know who Christopher is, but the audience is shown flashbacks revealing the intimate nature of their friendship.
 This creative choice accomplishes a great deal: it personalizes the machine, makes the audience want him to succeed even more because we want closure for him and his childhood love, and we are shown a deeply romantic, vulnerable side of a man who struggles to discuss his feelings.

 Later in the scene, Peter states that his brother is on the convoy of ships that could be saved.
 This is another fictional creative liberty which works wonderfully because it adds conflict and involves the audience further by reaching them on an emotional level.